 The Sheikh Zayed Desert Learning Centre at Al Ain Zoo is also a great place to visit.
 This could make a full-day trip in its own right, so it is only really advisable if you have a few days to explore the area.

-5. One Day in Abu Dhabi For Those That Love Shopping
+Option 5.
+What to Do in Abu Dhabi For a Day For Those Who Love Shopping

 If there’s one thing the city isn’t short on its shopping malls and ample opportunities to spend!